moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Parameters: The parameters are defined in {{version-specific-params}}.

-Any Objects that are not yet published will not be retrieved by a FETCH.
+Objects that are not yet published will not be retrieved by a FETCH.
-The latest available Object is indicated in the FETCH_OK, and is the last Object a fetch will return if the 'Fetch Type is AbsoluteStart or if the type is AbsoluteRange and the EndGroup and EndObject have not yet been published.
+The latest available Object is indicated in the FETCH_OK, and is the last Object a fetch will return if the EndGroup and EndObject have not yet been published.

 If StartGroup/StartObject is greater than the latest published Object group,